 Have an older home?
 You should also consider faulty wiring.
 Older homes can be prone to electrical fires.
 If you notice anything unusual (such as lights dimming while using an appliance), have an electrician inspect your home’s wiring before disaster strikes.

 8. Lock away lighters and matches.

-Experience a House Fire?
+Have You Experienced a House Fire?
 Call 970 Services For Home Restoration in Northern Colorado

 When disaster strikes, we’re here to help.
-970 Services provides quality restoration and roofing services to resolve damage caused by hail, wind, water, fire, mold, smoke and soot.
+970 Services provides quality restoration and roofing services to resolve damage caused by hail, wind, water, fire, mold, smoke, and soot.
 Located in Loveland, Colorado, we aim to help locals return their fire-damaged homes to normal and minimize the stress felt by each person affected.

 You can feel confident when hiring 970 Services to restore your home.
 Give us a call today at (970) 888-0970 or contact us online.
 We’ll be in touch ASAP.

 We also offer roof repair, roof replacement, and fire restoration service in the following areas: Fort Collins, Loveland, Ault, Greeley, Denver, Windsor, Boulder, Longmont, and throughout Northern Colorado.